lgaldo1/logicode-solutions/README.md

 Logicode is LeetCode for hardware, simulating against real testbenches.
 Submissions are also ranked by area and performance.

-Problems are organized by difficulty (`easy/`, `medium/`, `hard/`), then by category (`combinational/`, `sequential/`).
 For some problems I've included two solutions, `area.sv` and `performance.sv`, to show the trade-off between resource usage and speed.
 Area and performance numbers are percent of users beat at time of submission.

 ---